Logging

 Node search information (columns 1-4):

-• Nodes: Number of nodes searched.
+• Nodes: Number of nodes searched

-• Active: Number of leaf nodes yet to be searched.
+• Active: Number of leaf nodes yet to be searched

-• LPit/n: Average number of Simplex iterations per node.
+• LPit/n: Average simplex iterations per node

 Feasible solution interval information (columns 5-7):

-• BestBound: Current best objective bound.
+• BestBound: Current best bound on the objective

-• BestSolution: Current best objective function value.
+• BestSolution: Current incumbent objective value

 Solving time information (column 8):